GULibrarySandbox/intro-data-wrangle/content/2-lesson.md

 ### Data preview

 OpenRefine gives you a preview to show you how it has interpreted the file you have uploaded or imported.
-If your data was tab- rather than comma-delimited, the preview might look strange.
+If your data was tab-delimited rather than comma-delimited, the preview might look strange.
 - Be sure the correct separator is displayed in the box shown.
 - If you have made any changes, click `Update Preview` (bottom left).
 - If the wrong file is displaying, click `<<Start Over` (upper left).